 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 32-1154.
-Grounds for suspension or revocation of license; continuing jurisdiction; civil penalty; recovery fund award; summary suspension
+Grounds for suspension or revocation of license; continuing jurisdiction; civil penalty

-A. The holder of a license or any person listed on a license pursuant to this chapter shall not commit any of the following acts or omissions:
+A. The holder of a license or any person named on a license pursuant to this chapter may not commit any of the following acts or omissions: